AppScale/appscake/README.md

 source bin/activate
 ```

-5. Installing dependencies for debian systems -- for Mac OSX ensure git and expect are installed in your path:
+5. Installing dependencies for debian systems -- for Mac OSX ensure git and expect are installed in your path (if not use homebrew to install):
 ```
 sudo apt-get install git-core
 sudo apt-get install expect